-Until you've entered the world of ZORK.you've never truly adventured underground.
+Until you've entered the world of ZORK, vou've never truly adventured underground

-Both ZORK I and ZORK II are designed so that you'll experience their challenges in the most realistic sense.
-You can communicate in complete sentences rather than two-word commands, with the largest vocabulary and widest range of command options in the genre.
+The ZORK trilogy is designed so that you'll experience challenges in the most realistic sense.
+You can communicate in complete sentences rather than two word commands, with the largest vocabulary and widest range of command options in the genre.
 Because ZORK's mysteries are the most intricate you'll ever encounter, it will take all your intellectual abilities to survive and emerge victorious from the underground.
-And because the challenges change with every move you make, each time you re-enter ZORK you'll face new intrigues.
+And because the challenges change with every move you make, each time you re-enter ZORK vou'll face new intrigues.

-ZÖRK I: The Great Underground Empire confronts you with perils and predicaments ranging from the mystical to the macabre, as you strive to discover the Twenty Treasures of ZORK and escape with them and your life!
+ZORK I: The Great Underground Empire confronts you with perils and predicaments ranging from the mystical to the macabre, as you strive to discover the Twenty Treasures of ZORK and escape with them and your life!

-ZORK II: The Wizard of Frobozz takes you into new depths of the subterranean realm.
+ZÔRK II: The Wizard of Frobozz takes you into new depths of the subterranean realm.
 There you'll meet the Wizard, who will attempt to confound your quest with his capricious powers.